-While Susan was beloved and found much success in her practice in Fraser, in her youth she didn’t dream of becoming a physician.
+While Susan was beloved and found much success in her practice in Fraser, in her youth, she didn’t dream of becoming a physician.
 She wanted to be a telegraph operator.
-It was her father who encouraged his daughter to attend medical school, which she did at the University of Michigan.
-After graduating in 1897 she moved back home to Cripple Creek, Colorado, where she began working as a physician.
+Her father encouraged his daughter to attend medical school instead, which she did at the University of Michigan.
+After graduating in 1897, she moved back home to Cripple Creek, Colorado, where she began working as a physician.

 Life in Denver was challenging as she struggled to establish herself.
-With many physicians in the city and patients reluctant to see a woman, she soon moved again, this time to Greeley, Colorado, where for the next six years she worked as a nurse.
-Then after a bout with tuberculosis, she moved to Fraser in 1907, a mountain town with a climate that people believed helped with recovery.
-There Susan settled and was a physician to the community for almost fifty years until she retired in 1956.
+With many physicians in the city and patients reluctant to see a woman, she soon moved again, this time to Greeley, Colorado, where she worked as a nurse for the next six years.
+Then, after a bout with tuberculosis, she moved to Fraser in 1907, a mountain town with a climate that people believed helped with recovery.
+There, Susan settled and was a physician to the community for almost fifty years until she retired in 1956.

 If you enjoyed this snapshot biography of Dr. Susan Anderson, please consider supporting Historical Snapshots with a donation.
 Visit our Patreon page to donate.
 Your support is much appreciated.